 Campbell vs Oak Springs Elementary: D vs F in East Austin

-Campbell Is a D at 69.
-Oak Springs Is an F at 58.
-For East Austin Buyers, These Are the Realistic Options.
+Campbell Is a D. Oak Springs Is an F. For East Austin Buyers, These Are the Realistic Options.

 East Austin has changed dramatically over the past decade.
 The homes are better, the restaurants are incredible, and the investment potential is real.
 But the elementary school performance in this corridor has not kept pace with the neighborhood transformation.
 That is the honest reality, and pretending otherwise does not help anyone make a good decision.